zer0Kerbal/RoverAntiGravitySystem/readme.md

 Here's the solution!

-Put the RAGS module onto your rover and you pilot can switch the gravitational influence on your rover to the celestial body you desire!
+Put the RAGS module onto your rover and your pilot can switch the gravitational influence on your rover to the celestial body you desire!

 From Moho to Eeloo and the moons between!